yarisvt/tyk-docs/tyk-docs/content/getting-started/create-api.md

 }
 ```

+{{< note success >}}
+**Note**

+All APIs deployed on Tyk Gateway are given a unique `API ID`; if you don't provide one in the Tyk API Definition when creating the API, then an `API ID` will be generated automatically.
+{{< /note >}}

 **What did we just do?**

+We just registered a new API on your Tyk Gateway by sending a Tyk API definition to your Gateway's `/apis` endpoint.
-We just sent an API definition to the Tyk `/apis` endpoint.
-API definitions are discussed in detail in the API section of this documentation.
-These objects encapsulate all of the settings for an API within Tyk Gateway.
+Tyk API definitions encapsulate all of the settings for an API within Tyk Gateway and are discussed in detail in the [API section]({{< ref "/tyk-gateway-api/api-definition-objects" >}}) of this documentation.

 ## Restart or hot reload